dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1701.md

 The tragedy is that the architects, by making a premature decision, multiplied the development effort enormously.

 The story of P is not isolated.
-I’ve seen it many times and in many places.
+I've seen it many times and in many places.
 Indeed, P is a superposition of all those places.

 But there are worse fates than P.

 Consider W, a local business that manages fleets of company cars.
 They recently hired an「Architect」to get their rag-tag software effort under control.
-And, let me tell you, control was this guy’s middle name.
+And, let me tell you, control was this guy's middle name.
 He quickly realized that what this little operation needed was a full-blown, enterprise-scale, service-oriented「ARCHITECTURE.」He created a huge domain model of all the different「objects」in the business, designed a suite of services to manage these domain objects, and put all the developers on a path to Hell.
 As a simple example, suppose you wanted to add the name, address, and phone number of a contact person to a sales record.
 You had to go to the ServiceRegistry and ask for the service ID of the ContactService.
 Then you had to send a CreateContact message to the ContactService.
 Of course, this message had dozens of fields that all had to have valid data in them—data to which the programmer had no access, since all the programmer had was a name, address, and phone number.
 After faking the data, the programmer had to jam the ID of the newly created contact into the sales record and send the UpdateContact message to the SaleRecordService.

 Of course, to test anything you had to fire up all the necessary services, one by one, and fire up the message bus, and the BPel server, and … And then, there were the propagation delays as these messages bounced from service to service, and waited in queue after queue.